 September 14, 2021 (New York, NY) — Today, Athlete Ally announced that WNBA team the Atlanta Dream will be honored at the Seventh Annual Athlete Ally Action Awards, with Dream player and Athlete Ally Ambassador Elizabeth Williams accepting the award on the team’s behalf.
 Athlete Ally is a nonprofit organization focused on fostering inclusive athletic environments and mobilizing the athletic community to champion LGBTQI+ equality.
-The awards ceremony, which will also commemorate Athlete Ally’s 10 year anniversary, will take place October 26th at the Edison Ballroom in New York City.
-Additional honorees include Olympic gold medalist and Athlete Ally Ambassador Quinn.
+The awards ceremony, which will also commemorate Athlete Ally’s 10 year anniversary, will be shifting to a virtual format, taking place on October 26th at 7:30pm EST. Additional honorees include Olympic gold medalist and Athlete Ally Ambassador Quinn.

 The Dream brought athlete activism vividly to life by speaking out against the police brutality that claimed the lives of George Floyd, Breonna Taylor, Ahmaud Arbery, Jacob Blake and countless others.
 They dedicated their 2020 season to #SayHerName to protest the lack of media coverage, justice and accountability for Black women murdered by police violence, including Taylor.
 When a previous team owner and U.S. Senator spoke out against Black Lives Matter and transgender inclusion, the team rallied their fans and community to support her opponent, Rev. Raphael Warnock, who went on to become the first Black senator in Georgia.